-Many people still experience significant struggles finding addiction treatment.
-The following was taken from NIDA’s website reviewing general addiction treatment statistics in America:
+Many people still experience significant struggles in finding addiction treatment.
+The following comes from NIDA’s website reviewing general addiction treatment statistics in America:

 “According to the Substance Abuse and Mental Health Services Administration’s (SAMHSA’s) National Survey on Drug Use and Health , 23.5 million persons aged 12 or older needed treatment for an illicit drug or alcohol abuse problem in 2009 (9.3 percent of persons aged 12 or older).
 Of these, only 2.6 million—11.2 percent of those who needed treatment—received it at a specialty facility.”

-Much of journalism in recent years has emphasized the opioid epidemic.
-As death from opioids continues to rise, constant attention is given to the families affected by addiction, public policies regarding funding sources and interventions, and general concern about the lack of available treatment to meet the needs of the public.
+Media in recent years has emphasized the opioid epidemic.
+As death from opioids continues to rise, constant attention is on the families affected by addiction.
+There are also many articles about public policies regarding funding sources and interventions, and general concern about the lack of available treatment.

-There are many barriers to addiction healthcare.
-We will begin with some discussion of 3 common barriers.
+There are many barriers to healthcare for addiction.
+We will begin with some discussion about three of the most common.

-This applies to each level of care as there can be too few beds in a residential treatment center or not enough appointment openings for an outpatient doctor.
+This applies to each level of care.
+There can be too few beds in a residential treatment center or not enough appointment openings for an outpatient doctor.
 From a public health position, the demand for addiction treatment services does not meet the supply.
-Historically rich areas in mental health care have the highest density of specialists (i.e. New York), whereas some of the most desperate states for the opioid crisis in this country have few to no clinicians (South Dakota has 1 addiction psychiatrist).
-We are assuming that all board-certified addiction psychiatrists are licensed to prescribe Buprenorphine, hence the density of those physicians also serves as a marker for MAT access per state.
+Historically rich areas in mental health care have the highest density of specialists (i.e. New York).
+Some of the most desperate states for the opioid crisis in this country have few to no clinicians (South Dakota has one addiction psychiatrist).
+We are assuming that all board-certified addiction psychiatrists are licensed to prescribe Buprenorphine.
+The density of those physicians also serves as a marker for MAT access per state.

-As you could probably imagine, the notion of requiring people to fail less intensive care poses significant risks for mortality prior to achieving the ideal care for any person.
+As you could probably imagine, the notion of requiring people to fail less intensive care poses significant risks for mortality.
 Especially with opioid addiction, ‘failed care’ can mean the death of someone.
-The controversy regarding these issues is quite extensive and has led to significant emotional hardship and frustration for families seeking to help the addicted.
+The controversy regarding these issues is quite extensive.
+It’s led to significant emotional hardship and frustration for families seeking to help the addicted.

-This above discussion regarding conflictual insurance reimbursement does not even matter for the high volumes of uninsured people in this country.
-For those people, much of the care tends to be emergency services for semi-outpatient detoxification (which has questionable efficacy) and triage to self-help groups such as Narcotics Anonymous.
-Fortunately, those addicted to opioids with access to buprenorphine MAT options can actually fair as well as those entering high-end residential treatments, at least in terms of clean urine screens from opioids and treatment retention.
-There is a debate about the social and psychological rehabilitation that may need to be met via outpatient channels for these people.
+The discussion regarding conflictual insurance reimbursement doesn’t matter for the high volumes of uninsured people in this country.
+For those people, much of the care tends to be emergency services.
+These are semi-outpatient detoxification (which has questionable efficacy) and triage to self-help groups such as Narcotics Anonymous.
+Fortunately, those addicted to opioids with access to buprenorphine MAT options can actually fair as well.
+People entering high-end residential treatments report clean urine screens from opioids and treatment retention.
+There is a debate about the social and psychological rehabilitation.
+These issues may need to be met via outpatient channels.

 More recent issues with the opioid epidemic and the treatment industry have included in-bred approaches to addiction care, biased referrals with significant kick-backs for getting someone into rehab, and revolving door practices.
 Some of this connects to the pure abstinence approach of many addiction treatment centers.
 As you could probably guess, rejection of MAT options for care is common in the treatment world, but this seems to be changing towards multi-faceted approaches, especially with such a lethal disease on our hands.

-Ironically, treatment actually had the ability to be a barrier to treatment.
+Ironically, treatment itself actually had the ability to be a barrier to treatment.
 Many people in residential care would receive referrals to continued residential care or outpatient programs with similar philosophies as the rehab.
-For people that questioned the fit of the clinical model for their case, they would often be described as treatment-resistant or “not yet ready to quit” drugs and alcohol.
-By offering narrow ranges of referrals, often people would graduate rehab without any aftercare plan for longitudinal care.
+People who questioned the fit of the clinical model for their case were ‘treatment-resistant’ or ‘not yet ready to quit’ drugs and alcohol.
+By offering narrow ranges of referrals, people would often graduate rehab without any aftercare plan for longitudinal care

 This phenomenon is also true from the opposite side.
 Many physicians and staunch promoters of MAT have a minimal drive to refer people to peer support programs or therapy avenues.
 Prior experience, or vicarious experience from previous people, can lead those physicians to undervalue the role of 12-step or comparable programs as part of a complete recovery package.
 Those people will then get under-referred to available options.